 Waterborne illnesses are a significant problem in the United States, with over 7 million cases occurring annually.
 The diseases you encounter depend on where you travel, but the most common are:

 There is a difference between filtering and purifying water, although their objectives are similar.
 Filtering includes draining the water through a device to remove bacteria and other debris.
 Filtration requires physical tools, so you’ll have to know how to make a water filter in the wild or bring water storage materials from home.

 Purifying, on the other hand, uses chemicals or disinfecting methods to kill the bacteria and other organisms inside the water.
 Doing this will reduce the risk of becoming sick from contaminated water.

 You may encounter waterborne illnesses from lakes or rivers.
-Drinking the water without cleaning it is risky.
+Drinking the water without cleaning it is risky, but water is at the top of the rule of three for survival.
 Now, obviously if you’re in danger of dying from dehydration, you’re better off taking your chances with unknown water sources than dying.
 However, if you become ill from a waterborne illness, you’ll be in much worse shape than you started if you don’t find help before then!